 Corrosion of Metallic Coatings

 A sacrificial coating applied to a steel substrate can add 20 years or more of life to the substrate, depending on its thickness and composition.
 Different techniques to apply sacrificial coatings offer various characteristics that contribute to corrosion resistance.
-This article discusses the thermal spray process, hotdipping, and electroplating to apply coatings in steel structures.
-It describes the corrosion attributes of the resulting coatings and provides a description of the corrosion protection methods of steels by using aluminum and zinc coatings.
+This article discusses thermal spray, hotdipping, and electroplating processes used to apply coatings in steel structures.
+It describes the corrosion attributes of the resulting coatings and discusses the methods of protecting steel from corrosion using aluminum and zinc coatings.

 Barbara A. Shaw, Wilford W. Shaw, Daniel P. Schmidt, Corrosion of Metallic Coatings, Corrosion: Environments and Industries, Vol 13C, ASM Handbook, Edited By Stephen D. Cramer, Bernard S. Covino, Jr., ASM International, 2006, p 61–68, https://doi.org/10.31399/asm.hb.v13c.a0004107